 Helpful Tip: Your child can go back and paint his objects using tempera paint for another day of activities!

-This recipe makes 1 1/2 cups of dough, but can be doubled easily.
+This recipe makes 1½ cups of dough, but can adjusted to make enough for a whole bunch of kids.
+Keep this recipe in mind for a birthday party or playdate.
+Little ones love taking this stuff home.
 The dough will keep for several weeks if stored in an airtight container, but will dry out if exposed to air.